 Our children are believers in their own right.
 Allah gave Adam choice, and we must acknowledge, within and beyond their youth and our parenting, our children will be faced with an abundance of choice that weaves in and out of the boundaries of the halal and haram, the beneficial and harmful.

 How are we conveying Islam to them, outside of our own adopted prism of shame and fear, so that they’re able to utilise it in the way that it was intended: to fulfil man’s purpose and grant them the utmost dignity and self-respect?
 In imposing a set of rules on our children without exploring the many, complex and truly thought-provoking reasonings behind them we are impressing this vacuous imprint of Islam onto their thinking and being.
 We are effectively disenabling them from making informed choices.
 How many of us take the time to explain the nikkah contract to our children when they ask about marriage – in all its revolutionary dimensions?
-When issues relating to conflict, war and geopolitics are topical, as they often sadly are, why do we not explain to our children shariah principles concerning warfare; to honour human, animal and plant life?
+When issues relating to conflict, war and geopolitics are topical, as they often sadly are, why do we not explain to our children shariah principles concerning warfare; to honour woodland, human and animal life.
 When local elections are on, do we take the time to provide a historical dimension to political systems through the parables of Umar RA for example, and his welfare measures?
 And are we attaching this knowledge to agency – encouraging our children to write to their local MP and toredress power imbalances through our consumer choices, for example?

 Informing ourselves and our children about Islamic tenets is potentially the only way they will begin to see Islam outside of the restrictive forces that hamper our own views.
 Situating Islam practically in the here and now provides us with the elucidation we need, and makes it an active and fruitful part of our lives.